Gametrics/standards/grc.md

 What constitutes a modification rather than a repair is whether the console appears or behaves differently from a stock console.
 Replacing a damaged shell with an identical shell is a repair (swap), whereas replacing a shell with a different colored shell is a modification.

-If there are no modifications present, this field **MUST** be populated with "STK".
+If there are no known modifications present, this field **MUST** be populated with "STK".

 Code | Meaning
 -----|------------
-STK| No known modifications present on this console LED| LED modification; lights have been added to part of the item that did not have them before, or existing colors were replaced
+STK  | No known modifications present on this console LED  | LED modification; lights have been added to part of the item that did not have them before, or existing colors were replaced
-SHL| Shell modification; replacing with a non-stock shell or painting a shell with a custom color BKL| Backlight
+SHL  | Shell modification; replacing with a non-stock shell or painting a shell with a custom color BKL  | Backlight
-RGF| Region-free
+RGF  | Region-free
-CHP| Modchip
+CHP  | Modchip
-SFM| Soft-mod / custom firmware
+SFM  | Soft-mod / custom firmware
-CNS| Consolization
+CNS  | Consolization
-VID| Video-output (rgb, hdmi)
+VID  | Video-output (rgb, hdmi)
-STO| Storage modification
+STO  | Storage modification
-BAT| Battery modification
+BAT  | Battery modification
-AUD| Audio-output modifications (speakers, headphones) PCB| Circuit or PCB-level mods, not including region-free or modchip installation ODE| Optical drive emulator
+AUD  | Audio-output modifications (speakers, headphones) PCB  | Circuit or PCB-level mods, not including region-free or modchip installation ODE  | Optical drive emulator

 ### Known Repairs/Replacements \(E\)